 Matsuzaka asked for and was granted his release by the Indians in August after pitching well for almost a month and posting a 5-8 record, with a 3.92 ERA and 1.28 WHIP for their Triple-A affiliate.
 He...

 Daisuke Matsuzaka Contract Information:

-Agreed to a minor league contract with the Mets in August 2013.
+Signed a minor league contract (NRI) with the Mets in January of 2014.